cfe-lab/Kive/docs/dev_docs.md

 [the `argparse` module]: https://docs.python.org/3/library/argparse.html

 ## Singularity Images
+When you upload a Singularity image, Kive will try to extract information about how this image can be run at a later stage from the image itself.
+This can be more time-efficient to the user than defining the various apps with input and outputs via the user interface.
+Essentially, Kive does this by extracting the `Singularity` definition file that was used to build the image from the image itself, and looking for Kive-specific keywords in it.
-There's a full example of a Singularity image in the [`samplecode/singularity`] folder.
+Note that a singularity file created directly from a docker image will not have such a file, in which case this automatic detection will not work (you must make the app definitions yourself in the Kive GUI).
+There's a full example of a Singularity image and a Singularity definition file in the [`samplecode/singularity`] folder.
 Read the [Singularity documentation] for all the details, but here are the key features that Kive cares about:

 * `%runscript` - defines the command that will run for this container's default